 - Executive Order 13514 - Federal Leadership in Environmental, Energy, and Economic Performance

-- Energy Star qualified boilers - learn more about the required annual fuel utilization efficiency (AFUE) rating of 85% or greater for boilers.
+- Energy Star qualified boilers (external link) - learn more about the required annual fuel utilization efficiency (AFUE) rating of 85% or greater for boilers.

 Confirm most recent version of Environmental Procedure with Robert Melvin.